 Wind Cave Fast Facts

-- Wind Cave National Park covers a total area of 28,295 acres or 44 square miles.
+Wind Cave covers a total area of 28,295 acres or 44 square miles.

 Wind Cave’s lowest point is 3,559 feet at Beaver Creek.
-The highest point in Wind Cave is 5,013 feet at Rankin Ridge
+The highest point in Wind Cave is 5,013 feet at Rankin Ridge.

-- Wind Cave is most known for its delicate calcite formations called “boxwork”.
+Wind Cave is best known for its delicate calcite formations called “boxwork”.
 The vast majority of the world’s discovered boxwork, 95%, is found in Wind Cave.

 Where is Wind Cave National Park?

 Wind Cave National Park is located in southwestern South Dakota, with the city of Hot Springs just to the south of the park.
 Badlands National Park, South Dakota’s other national park, is a drive of about two hours to the north and east.
 Further directions and maps can be found at Getting to Wind Cave.